Congressional District # 08

 During 2010, EPA also worked with students at the University of Southern Indiana on class projects that involved understanding the community aspects of the cleanup and helping to inform residents about the work.
 In addition, in 2010, 2011 and 2012, EPA participated in local Earth Day events at the Mesker Park Zoo in Evansville, as well as at a local hospital.

 In spring 2012, EPA held a job training program in Evansville to give local residents an opportunity to acquire certifications needed to apply for hazardous waste cleanup jobs.
 Approximately 20 residents completed the training program, and 12 were hired to work on the cleanup underway in OU2.
+A number of the local residents continued to work on the cleanup in 2013.
 Having local residents as part of the cleanup crew has had a positive impact on the project and allowed EPA to develop ties with different parts of the community.

 There has been interest in the Jacobsville site by the local U.S. Congressman and both U.S. Senators that represent the state of Indiana.

 The cleanup of two vacant lots in the Jacobsville neighborhood has allowed a local non-profit organization, ECHO Housing Corporation, to receive grant money to construct a 26-unit residential building for homeless and disabled veterans in the state of Indiana on the properties.
 ECHO Housing Corporation, whose mission is to provide affordable housing to the homeless, broke ground on the development in July 2010.
 After construction was completed in mid-2011, the first residents moved in during November 2011.
 In alignment with the organization's "Housing, Help and Hope" objectives, the development includes a community room for meetings and educational seminars and provides wireless access to assist residents with employment applications and job training.